pbrezina/sssd-tests-poc/docs/writing-tests.rst

 Using the mh fixture
 ====================

-The :func:`lib.multihost.plugin.mh` fixture is a fixture that is always available to a test that is marked with the topology marker.
+The :func:`lib.multihost.plugin.mh` is a fixture that is always available to a test that is marked with the topology marker.
 It provides access to domains by type and to hosts by role.
 Each host object is created as an instance of specific :mod:`lib.multihost.roles`.

 We can use this fixture to access either group of hosts with ``mh.$domain-type.$role`` or individual host with